zackboll/opencv_core_ada/README.md

 JSON
 ```

-### Disk

-Disk format is selected from the filename extension:
+Disk `Open` selects the format from the filename extension:

 ```text
 .xml